cveras33/project-1-group-6/progress_notes.md

 # Week 1 Assignments

 ### Jen
-- Pull ISO Country Code & Create a .CSV & Dataframes based on country
+- Pull ISO Country Code & Create a .CSV & Dataframes based on country (done)
+- Create Python Code to pull Genre Popularity Based on Country
+- Alter code to be able to find the same data based on country & year

 ### Jordan
-- Define Top 10 Genres - create 5 csvs of the top 10,000 songs of each genre based on Amount of Plays
-- (Spotify has 2,424 different genre)
+- Find the top 10,000 songs played per year Spotify has data (since 2006)

 ### Ben
-- Discovering how we can pull “User” data and APIs & Which Genres are considered “seasonal”
+- Find the top 10 Genres played per year Spotify has data (since 2006)

 ### Chloe
 - ???